 Seems to work better for digestive problems than it does for skin.

 Multiple flavors and different recipes each pack ensures that every meal is new and interesting.
 Comes in convenient ready-to-serve trays.
 Enriched with vitamins and minerals.
-Can be mixed with kibble or served as is.
+Easy to mix with kibble or serve as is.
 Dogs can't seem to resist the recipe.
 Firm texture makes for less mess and easier portion control.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.